-- 1.1 Lead an accelerated greening program for the city streets, providing a diverse range of accessible quality green public open spaces and streetscapes (SPP2.13 & 11.10). - 1.2 Lead the provision of a connected network of green infrastructure systems, including water sensitive urban design across the city and Adelaide Park Lands to mitigate the impact of extreme heat events (SPP 4.4 & 15.4) - 1.3 Partner on the protection the Adelaide Park Lands social, cultural, economic, environmental and National Heritage values, including enhancing pathways and connections to and from the Adelaide Park Lands (SPP 7.1 & 7.3). - 1.4 Advocate for stronger provisions within the Planning and Design Code to reduce the heat island effect within the city through landscaping and building design such as green roofs and walls, heat reflective materials and built shade (SPP 5.3 & 5.4).
+- 1.1 Lead an accelerated greening program for the city streets, providing a diverse range of accessible quality green public open spaces and streetscapes (Supports the delivery of State Planning Policy (SPP) 2.13 & 11.10). - 1.2 Lead the provision of a connected network of green infrastructure systems, including water sensitive urban design across the city and Adelaide Park Lands to mitigate the impact of extreme heat events (SPP 4.4 & 15.4) - 1.3 Partner on the protection the Adelaide Park Lands social, cultural, economic, environmental and National Heritage values, including enhancing pathways and connections to and from the Adelaide Park Lands (SPP 7.1 & 7.3). - 1.4 Advocate for stronger provisions within the Planning and Design Code to reduce the heat island effect within the city through landscaping and building design such as green roofs and walls, heat reflective materials and built shade (SPP 5.3 & 5.4).